Kuwait City

 Kuwait City's trade and transportation needs are served by Kuwait International Airport, Mina Al-Shuwaik (Shuwaik Port) and Mina Al Ahmadi (Ahmadi Port).

 History

-In 1613, the town of Kuwait was founded in modern-day Kuwait City as a fishing village inhabited by fishermen.
-In 1716, the Bani Utubs settled in Kuwait.
-At the time of the arrival of the Utubs, Kuwait was still inhabited by a few fishermen and primarily functioned as a fishing village.
-In the eighteenth century, Kuwait prospered and rapidly became the principal commercial center for the transit of goods between India, Muscat, Baghdad and Arabia.
-By the mid 1700s, Kuwait had already established itself as the major trading route from the Persian Gulf to Aleppo.
+In the early to mid 1700s, Kuwait City was a small fishing village.
+Sometime in the mid 1700s, the Bani Utubs settled in Kuwait.
+At the time of the arrival of the Utubs, Kuwait was inhabited by a few fishermen.
+In the eighteenth century, Kuwait gradually became a principal commercial centre for the transit of goods between India, Muscat, Baghdad, Persia, and Arabia.
+By the late 1700s, Kuwait had already established itself as a trading route from the Persian Gulf to Aleppo.